PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

     * name: knickname of the skillet
     * file: relative path to the configuration template
     * xpath (optional): XPath where this fragment belongs in the target OS hierarchy (for XML skillets)
+    * when (optional): Jinja conditional that evaluates to 'true' or 'false'.
+If 'false', this snippet will be skipped

 .. note::